robbert-vdh/yabridge/README.md

 ["MeldaProduction/Tools/MMultiAnalyzer.so"]
 group = "melda"

-["PSPaudioware"]
-editor_double_embed = true

 # Matches an entire directory and all files inside it, make sure to not include
 # a trailing slash
 ["ToneBoosters"]
 hack_reaper_update_display = true
 group = "toneboosters"

+["PSPaudioware"]
+editor_double_embed = true

-# Simple glob patterns can be used to avoid a unneeded repitition
+# Simple glob patterns can be used to avoid unneeded repetition
 ["iZotope*/Neutron *"]
 group = "izotope"

+# Since this file has already been matched by the above glob pattern, this won't
+# do anything
+["iZotope7/Neutron 2 Mix Tap.so"]
+group = "This will be ignored!"

 # Of course, you can also add multiple plugins to the same group by hand
 ["iZotope7/Insight 2.so"]
 group = "izotope"

-# This won't do anything as this file has already been matched by the pattern
-# above
-["iZotope7/Neutron 2 Mix Tap.so"]
-group = "This will be ignored!"

-# Don't do this unless you know what you're doing!
-This matches all plugins in
-# this directory and all of its subdirectories, which will cause all of them to
-# be hosted in a single process.
-While this would increase startup and plugin
-# scanning performance considerably, it will also break any form of individual
-# plugin sandboxing provided by the host and could potentially introduce all
-# kinds of weird issues.
-# ["*"]
-# group = "all"

 # This will apply a workaround for an implementation issue in REAPER and Renoise
 # to all plugins in the current directory _that are not already matched by one